emad-elsaid/xlog/README.md

 	* metacafe
 	* vimeo
 	* ...etc
+* replace any link by an embeded preview like facebook links preview (this is gonna be hard but we can inspect discourse for it)
 * blocks system to add more complex post contents such as:
   * Fiddles/Codepen style
 * Actions panel like sublime/atom panel and action/extending system
-* keyboard shortcuts (ctrl+p for actions panel for example)
 * enhance design typography
 * try to save posts to folder instead of sqlite db
 * catch 404 exceptions with 404 page ( make normal post using seeds and create a settings variable and make it the default value)
-* replace any link by an embeded preview like facebook links preview (this is gonna be hard but we can inspect discourse for it)
 * write some tests
+* change validation error style
 * user Experience
 	* scrollbar map